TEIC/website/src/activities/council/meetings/tei-technical-council-f2f-meeting-wurzburg-2026-03-10-13.md

 * Are classes for elements somewhat arbitrary?
 Or do they work?

-For details on more experiments see [Appendices: Group Element Classification Experiments]()
+For details on more experiments see [Appendix C. Element SubGroup Classification Exercise](#c-element-subgroup-classification-exercise)

 #### Discussion following the group activity on redefining class structure for P6